ietf-llc/NomCom-Requirements/2023-2024-NomCom-Requirements.md

  * There is one Director slot open for the IETF NomCom, for a three year term.
  * This person will replace Maja Andjelcovic[https://datatracker.ietf.org/person/Maja%20Andjelkovic].
 Maja is term-limited, as she is at the end of her second consecutive term pursuant to RFC 8711 [https://datatracker.ietf.org/doc/html/rfc8711#section-6.5]
  * Maja was originally nominated as one of the Directors with experience outside of the IETF community and with expertise in the entrepreneurship ecosystem.
-As three of the five current Directors are long-time IETF contributors, the IETF LLC Board strongly suggests that the NomCom find a candidate like Maja that brings independent views and diverse experience from outside the IETF.
+As three of the five current Directors are long-time IETF contributors, the IETF LLC Board strongly suggests that the NomCom find another candidate that brings independent views and diverse experience from outside the IETF.